-Purchasing and accounts payable are two different teams in most of the companies.
+Purchasing and accounts payable are two different teams in most companies.
 But we are seeing companies who have started integrating these functions to ensure the processes are efficient.

-When you start looking at Procure to pay as one process and not two different departments, then you can easily identify areas for improvement.
+When you start looking at Procure to pay as one process and not two different departments, you can quickly identify areas for improvement.

-That includes a common set of procurement technology, for example, a technology which can automate the whole purchasing process.
-This could also lead to changes in upstream processes which favorably impacts downstream processes.
+That includes a standard set of procurement technology, for example, a technology that can automate the whole purchasing process.
+This could also lead to changes in upstream processes, which favorably impacts downstream processes.

 So when you have single ownership, it is much easier to resolve issues like this.

-Depending upon the size of the company, procurement and AP might be just considered back end functions.
+Depending upon the size of the Company, procurement and AP are considered to support functions.

-Most of the executives look at these functions at necessary evil, something you require to run operations.
+Most executives look at these functions as a necessary evil, something you require to run operations.

-Procurement in small companies could be under the department who spend the most money and accounts payable is generally reports to the Controller of the company.
+Procurement in small companies could be under the department that spends the most money, and Accounts Payable reports to the Controller of the Company.

-However, if companies start looking at an end to end process optimization, they would soon realize that an effective procure to pay process could be a source of competitive advantage.
+However, if companies start looking at end-to-end process optimization, they would soon realize that an effective procure to pay process could be a source of competitive advantage.

 But how do you quantify this into hard cash?

-In the following sections, we will cover areas which you can assess to quantify the benefits of the procure to pay optimization
+In the following sections, we will help you quantify the benefits of procure-to-pay optimization.

-When it comes to reducing operating expenses, it always works when it is done proactively.
+When it comes to reducing operating expenses, a proactive approach works best.

 What is a good Cost control benchmark?

-Most of the companies create a bureaucratic process to control cost.
-Every order has to be approved by senior management or in small companies, every order has to be approved by the owner of the company.
+Every order has to be approved by senior management, or in small companies, every order has to be approved by the owner of the Company.